Advertising Standards Authority (New Zealand)

 The Advertising Standards Authority (ASA) is an organisation that investigates breaches of advertising standards in New Zealand.
 The ASA provides a free complaints process for consumers about the content and placement of advertisements.
 In assessing complaints, the ASA apply the ASA Advertising Codes.
 Key requirements of these codes include truthful presentation and a sense of social responsibility.
 If a complaint is upheld, the ASA formally request the advertisement is removed or amended.
 Decisions are released to the media and the public via email and online.

+History

-The ASA began when the Committee of Advertising Practice was established in 1973 by the Newspaper Publishers Association, the NZ Broadcasting Commission and the Accredited Advertising Agencies Association.
-The name was changed to the Advertising Standards Authority and it was incorporated in 1990.
+The ASA began when the Committee of Advertising Practice (CAP) was established in 1973 by the Newspaper Publishers Association, the NZ Broadcasting Commission and the Accredited Advertising Agencies Association.
+In 1974 it released the first Advertising Codes - focusing at first on advertisements related to weight loss, alcohol, and automobiles.

+In 1990, the name was changed from the CAP to the Advertising Standards Authority and it was incorporated as a self-regulatory body.
 It now has 14 member organisations representing advertisers, agencies and the media.

-In 2008 there is a total of $2.3 billion spent on advertising in New Zealand.
+In 2008, there was a total of $2.3 billion spent on advertising in New Zealand.
 These advertisements attracted 671 complaints to the ASA with 153 being upheld or settled.
 Of the remainder 140 were not upheld, 317 were judged as lacking grounds to proceed and 61 were withdrawn.

+By 2023, the number of complaints had grown to over 1000 per year, and the compliance rate for decisions handed down by the Authority had increased to 99%.

+There are now six codes enforced by the Authority, governing advertising related to Alcohol, Children, Finance, Food and Beverages, Gambling and Therapeutic Products and Services.
+The Authority enforces these code across platforms and media types.